 Righteous Cause Mythology ignores such points.
-Furthermore, it recently became so distorted that it passed through the looking glass where statements from original sources consistent with the mythology are taken at face value, but those inconsistent with it are considered to be . . . deliberate lies.
+Furthermore, it recently became so distorted that it passed through the looking glass to a land where statements from original sources consistent with the mythology are taken at face value, but those inconsistent with it are considered to be . . . deliberate lies.
 In such an upside-down world historical characters like Lincoln did not mean what they wrote or said if it does not conform to the mythology.
 Righteous Cause Mythologist Stephen Berry of the University of Georgia puts it this way:

 - But proving that the South seceded to defend slavery is not the same as proving that the North went to war to destroy it.
 This case has been made . . . only in the last ten years . . .
 James Oakes has shown that virtually every northerner, including Lincoln, who pledged “not to interfere with slavery where it already existed” was essentially lying.

-Consider how Berry’s interpretation would apply to Lincoln’s August 1864 memorandum complaining that the Democrat Party’s implication that it could end the war peaceably would cause him to lose the Presidential election a few months later.
+Consider how Berry’s interpretation would apply to Lincoln’s pledge of non-interference with slavery in the states where it was legal in his inaugural address.
 According to Berry, Abe must have been simply lying as were the legislatures of the seven northern states that passed resolutions claiming that they only wanted to preserve the Union.
-Such assumptions are permitted by Righteous Cause Mythologists because they instinctively conform to Mark Twain’s facetious definition of a lie: “It’s an abomination unto the Lord and an ever present help in a time of trouble.”
+Such assumptions are permitted by Righteous Cause Mythologists because they instinctively conform to Tom Sawyer’s definition of a lie: “It’s an abomination unto the Lord and an ever present help in a time of trouble.”